BabatundeOnabajo/Macroeconomic-Dashboard-for-Ripple/README.md

 # Features
 _Ripple On Your Wrist_ has the following features:
 *
-* Emphasis on accessibility for those with impairments
+* Emphasis on accessibility for those with impairments.
+* Suitable for both square-shaped and rounded smartwatches.
+*

 # Instructions
 There are two main ways in which you can test or run this code yourself.